pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * bind - If the callee is an `Identifier`, find the associated declaration, and throw an error if the declaration is a namespace or log a warning for "eval" calls.
-* hasEffects - return result of passing scope and callee to `callHasEffects`
-* initialiseNode - if node is at the program level, add it to bundle's dependent expressions
+Then, call `Node.bind`
+* hasEffects - return true if node's `included` property is true, any of its arguments have effects, or the call has effects
-* isUsedByBundle  - return result of calling `hasEffects`.
+* hasEffectsWhenMutated - return true

 ### CatchClause